-2.6 Role of Counsel
+2.4 Role of Counsel

 Officers or employees have a legal right to counsel.
-An attorney at law can be present to supervise the inspection.
+An attorney-at-law can be present to supervise the inspection.
 The lawyer can be a company lawyer and/or an independent lawyer.

-That said, the case handlers conducting the dawn raid are not obliged to wait for the undertaking's counsel in order to proceed.
-Indeed, in a recent decision (Çekok Gıda, 8 February 2018; 18-04/56-31) where the Board imposed a fine upon an undertaking for obstructing a dawn raid, the Board dismissed the defence that the delay was due to waiting for external counsel.
+The case handlers conducting the dawn raid are not obliged to wait for the undertaking's counsel to proceed.
+Indeed, in a recent decision (Çekok Gıda (8 February 2018, 18-04/56-31)), where the Board imposed a fine upon an undertaking for obstructing a dawn raid, the Board dismissed the defence that the delay was due to waiting for external counsel.

-Counsel may present and advise and speak during interviews, and interfere if the interview leads to any potential violation of the company's rights (regarding, in particular, prohibition against selfincrimination, request of information exceeding the scope of the current investigation or documents protected by attorney-client privilege).
+Counsel may present and advise and speak during interviews and interfere if the interview leads to any potential violation of the company's rights (particularly, the prohibition against selfincrimination, request of information exceeding the scope of the current investigation or documents protected by attorney-client privilege).

-2.7 Requirement to Obtain Separate Counsel
+Requirement to Obtain Separate Counsel

-Turkish law does not prevent counsel from representing both the investigated corporation and its employees, as long as there is no conflict of interest.
+Turkish law does not prevent counsel from representing the investigated corporation and its employees as long as there is no conflict of interest.

-2.8 Initial Steps Taken by Defence Counsel
+Initial Steps Taken by Defence Counsel

-An attorney at law can be present in order to supervise the inspection (see 2.6 Role of Counsel).
-During the initial phase of an enforcement effort, a defence counsel should only assist their client (the undertaking accused of cartel behaviour), without obstructing the inspection rights of case handlers.
+An attorney-at-law can be present to supervise the inspection.
+During the initial phase of an enforcement effort, a defence counsel should only assist their client (the undertaking accused of cartel behaviour) without obstructing the inspection rights of case handlers.

 In addition, a defence counsel should supervise and interfere in the inspection in question as necessary where case handlers exceed the scope of their authorisation during the dawn raid.
-The most common incidents that may require intervention from a defence counsel during a dawn raid involve preventing the case handlers from obtaining documents that are protected by attorney-client privilege and/or outside the scope of the investigation.
+The most common incidents requiring intervention from a defence counsel during a dawn raid involve preventing the case handlers from obtaining documents protected by attorney-client privilege and/or outside the scope of the investigation.